 Most tourists choose to visit this area by taking an overnight boat cruise of Ha Long Bay.
-This is the easiest to get to from international destinations (usually through Hanoi) and there are PLENTY of options to do this tour.
+This is the easiest to get to from international destinations (usually through Hanoi Airport) and there are plenty of options to do this tour.

-We recommend Intrepid Travel or Viator Tours if you want a guided tour.
-Intrepid Travel offers a 10-day tour of Vietnam, while Viator has a wide variety of smaller individual packages to choose from.
-Both offer overnight cruises in Ha Long Ba.
+We recommend Viator Tours if you want a guided tour.
+Viator has a wide variety of tours to choose from including overnight cruises in Ha Long Ba.